paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-006-the-analysis-of-regulatory-functions.md

 Sec.
 3. Definitions.
 For purposes of this Executive order: (a) “Advisors” refers to such regulatory policy advisors to the President as the President and Vice President may from time to time consult, including, among others: (1) the Director of OMB; (2) the Chair (or another member) of the Council of Economic Advisers; (3) the Assistant to the President for Economic Policy; (4) the Assistant to the President for Domestic Policy; (5) the Assistant to the President for National Security Affairs; (6) the Assistant to the President for Science and Technology; (7) the Assistant to the President for Intergovernmental Affairs; (8) the Assistant to the President and Staff Secretary; (9) the Assistant to the President and Chief of Staff to the Vice President; (10) the Assistant to the President and Counsel to the President; (11) the Deputy Assistant to the President and Director of the White House Office on Environmental Policy; and (12) the Administrator of OIRA, who also shall coordinate communications relating to this Executive order among the agencies, OMB, the other Advisors, and the Office of the Vice President.

 (b) “Agency,” unless otherwise indicated, means any authority of the United States that is an “agency” under [44 U.S.C.
-3502(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title44-section3502/1&num=0&edition=prelim), other than those considered to be independent regulatory agencies, as defined in [44 U.S.C.
-3502(10)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title44-section3502/10&num=0&edition=prelim).
+3502(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title44-section3502/1&num=0&edition=prelim), and shall also include the Federal Election Commission.
+This order shall not apply to the Board of Governors of the Federal Reserve System or to the Federal Open Market Committee in its conduct of monetary policy.
+This order shall apply to the Board of Governors of the Federal Reserve System only in connection with its conduct and authorities directly related to its supervision and regulation of financial institutions.

 (c) “Director” means the Director of OMB.